Welcome to The Centre for Evolutionary and Functional Genomics

 Specifically, we build on traditional model systems to transpose multi-omics approaches to non-model organisms.
 Our interdisciplinary approach combines molecular biology, microscopy, computational biology, and in vivo experiments to study biological processes from the molecular level to a macroevolutionary scale.

-Research in the Centre for Evolutionary and Functional Genomics is highly collaborative maintaining partnerships with leading institutions worldwide, fostering a global network of researchers to advance our understanding of genomics and biology.
+Research in the Centre for Evolutionary and Functional Genomics is highly collaborative, maintaining partnerships with leading institutions worldwide and fostering a global network of researchers to advance our understanding of genomics and biology.
 The centre benefits from access to state-of-the-art imaging, genomic and animal facilities.
-Our genome research is also an important component of our postgraduate education, being central to the “Bioinformatics”, “AI in the Biosciences”, and “Biodiversity and Conservation” MSc programmes at QMUL.
+Our genome research is also an essential component of our postgraduate education, being central to the “Bioinformatics”, “AI in the Biosciences”, and “Biodiversity and Conservation” MSc programmes at QMUL.

 Events